ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 # API and Getting Started
-Check out [Project OWL] for quickstart videos
+Check out the [ClusterDuck Protocol] website for more information and projects.
 ### Downloading Library from GitHub
 For ease of use, we will need to copy the library into your Arduino library folder.
 1. Copy ClusterDuck folder